-A Facebook page I Support Modi Ji and BJP shared a newspaper clip on September 27, according to which former Congress President Sonia Gandhi is “fourth richest in the world”.
+A Facebook page I Support Modi Ji and BJP shared another newspaper clipping on September 27, 2018, according to which Sonia Gandhi is “fourth richest in the world”.
 Affixed to the clip is a caption that poses the question – “अम्बानी अदानी ने लाखों लोगो को रोजगार दिए कारखाने खोले तब अमीर बने. पर सोनिआ गाँधी कैसे अमीर बानी?
 (Ambani Adani became rich after giving jobs to lakhs of people and opening factories.
 But how did Sonia Gandhi manage to become rich?)”
 The post was shared nearly 4,000 times at the time of writing this article.

 The claim about Gandhi’s net worth was circulated using another narrative by several individual users on Facebook who attempted to take a jibe at the politician – “सोनिया गाँधी विश्व की चौथी सबसेअमीर महिला है…और ये पैसे उसने “मनरेगा” में मेहनत-मजदूरी कर के कमाये है (Sonia Gandhi is the fourth richest woman in the world and she earned this money by working hard under MGNREGA.)”